groonga/groonga/doc/source/reference/tokenizers/token_ngram.rst

 -------

 ``TokenNgram`` can define its behavior dynamically via its options.
-For example, we can use unigram, bigram, trigram and so on with changing ``n`` option value as below.
+For example, we can use it as unigram, bigram, trigram on with changing ``n`` option value as below.

 Uni-gram: